 If you have the space, a Sisso tree would be a great addition to your yard.
 It reaches a height of about 60 feet with its thick canopy spreading up to 40 feet wide to provide the deep shade your home needs during the blazing summer months.
 These trees produce stunning landscapes with a light-colored back and light green leaves that make them stand out from other species.

 In the spring, they grace your home with small fragrant flowers that form at the tips of the tree branches.
-These blooms are later replaced by brown seedpods that remain in the tree throughout summer and part of the fall.
+These blooms are later INSERT d by brown seedpods that remain in the tree throughout summer and part of the fall.

 Newly planted Sissos will die if sited in shady spots; the trees thrive in full sun and will need at least six hours of unfiltered sunlight daily.